elastos/Elastos.Developer.Website/content/setup/deployment/_index.md

 Now it's time to let your app use **mainnet**.
 For this, it will go through your private server.

-{{< todo "Explain how to configure the cli to use private serv's ip address and switch to that mainnet" >}}
+{{< todo "Explain how to configure the cli to use private server's ip address and switch to that mainnet" >}}